Aum som somaya namah

 Health suffers from excess sensitivity to small emotional fluctuations, and from the rather hopeless psychic task of managing the emotional lives of others.

-If Chandra is very strong, the mother may be short-lived, so that the native recovers one's own power of self-nurturing.
+Due to karako bhavo nashto, if Chandra is very strong and yuti a natural maraka, the mother may be short-lived, so that the native recovers one's own power of self-nurturing.

 Cherry Blossoms in springtime, Washington D.C.